 We offer our top tips...

 Pre-school isn't compulsory and for good reason.
-Not all parents want their child to attend a pre-school and pre-school may not suit every child.
-Your child's early years may be spent with you at home, perhaps with the help of a nanny or au-pair.
-Alternatively you may need to go back to work or decide that time away from home suits you both.
-Possibilities include: child-minders, nursery, kindergarten, creche, pre-school, play-group, pre-prep school, toddler groups etc. In some settings such as parents and tot groups or baby-yoga classes you will join a class or setting with your child.
-In others you will fully entrust the care of your child to others, often for a substantial part of their day.
+Not all parents want their child to attend a pre-school and it will not suit every child.
+Your child's early years may be spent at home, with you or with a nanny or au-pair.
+Alternatively, you may decide that time away from home suits you both.
+Possibilities include child-minder, nursery, kindergarten, creche, pre-school, play-group, pre-prep school, toddler groups.
+In some settings, such as parents and tot groups or baby-yoga classes, you will join a class or group with your child.
+In others, you entrust the care of your child to others, often for a substantial part of their day.

 What is important is that your child continues to thrive, flourish and develop - socially, cognitively, emotionally, physically - in whatever environment you choose.